 Plot Summary

-Akemi Nishiharu, an elderly izakaya owner, recounts being bankrupted in her twenties and forced by yakuza debt collectors into an “okito,” a concealed brothel disguised as an ordinary residential building.
-The architectural design of the okito prevented escape: mothers could only leave if they gave the operators another resident’s child as collateral.
+Akemi Nishiharu is an elderly izakaya owner.
+Bankruptcy hit her in her twenties.
+Yakuza debt collectors then forced her into an "okito," a concealed brothel disguised as an ordinary residential building.
+The architectural design of the okito prevented escape.
+A mother could leave only if she gave the operators another resident's child as collateral.

-Akemi’s neighbor in the okito was Yaeko: a woman missing her left arm, with a young daughter, approximately 11 years old.
-One day, Yaeko took Akemi’s son Mitsuru out to run errands.
+Akemi's neighbor in the okito was Yaeko.
+She was a woman missing her left arm, with a daughter of about 11 years.
+One day, Yaeko took Akemi's son Mitsuru out to run errands.
 Mitsuru ran into traffic.
 Yaeko pushed him aside and lost her right leg under the wheels.

 Shortly after, Masahiko Hikura (the future Hikura Homes chairman) paid off Yaeko's debt and took her and her daughter away.

-In a follow-up interview, Mitsuru corrects his mother’s version.
+In a follow-up interview, Mitsuru corrects his mother's version.
 The okito catered to pedophiles.
-He was the one being prostituted.
+He was the one they prostituted.
 His run into traffic was a suicide attempt.
-And Hikura did not take Yaeko.
-He bought Yaeko’s 11-year-old daughter.
+Hikura did not take Yaeko.
+He bought Yaeko's 11-year-old daughter.

 Literary Analysis

 The unreliable narrator reveals itself slowly here.
-Akemi’s sanitized memory is not deception: it is the protective narrative a mother constructs to survive the knowledge of what was done to her child.
-Mitsuru’s correction does not condemn his mother.
+Akemi's sanitized memory is not deception.
+It is the protective narrative a mother builds to survive what happened to her child.
+Mitsuru's correction does not condemn his mother.
 He explains it.

-The okito’s architectural design is the novel’s most concentrated statement on systemic oppression.
-The building is engineered for captivity using the one leverage available: children as collateral.
+The okito's architectural design is the novel's most concentrated statement on systemic oppression.
+The building is engineered for captivity with the one lever available, children as collateral.
 The architecture does not hold people with walls.
-It holds them with the threat of what will happen to someone else’s child.
+It holds them with a threat against someone else's child.

 Connective Tissue

-This file provides the complete origin story for the Holy Mother: Yaeko enters the narrative with one missing arm (the mechanical wall injury from File 3) and loses a second limb saving a child.
-She is then bought by Masahiko Hikura, who will eventually install her as the figurehead of the Rebirth Congregation, her real mutilation presented as sacred stigmata.
+This file provides the complete origin story for the Holy Mother.
+Yaeko enters the narrative with one missing arm, from the mechanical wall injury in File 3.
+She loses a second limb to save a child.
+Masahiko Hikura then buys her.
+He installs her as the figurehead of the Rebirth Congregation, and presents her real mutilation as sacred stigmata.

-The “dark rumors” about Hikura’s abuse of a young girl, introduced as whisper in File 2, are confirmed here as something far more specific and criminal.
+File 2 introduces the "dark rumors" about Hikura's abuse of a young girl as a whisper.
+This file confirms something far more specific and criminal.

 File 11: The Vanishing Room